Dimitrije Najdanović: Biography

 Dimitrije Najdanović was born in Kragujevac in Serbia, on 7 June 1897, into comfortable middle-class circumstances.
-He was the son of a devoutly Serbian Orthodox mother and a strict but personable schoolteacher-father.
+He was the son of a devoutly Serbian Orthodox mother and a strict but personable schoolteacher father.

-He followed the events of the escalating conflict between Austria and Serbia, but until 1914 he was not yet ready to participate in anything other than relief work and home training.
+He followed the events of the escalating conflict between Austria and Serbia, but until 1914, he was not yet ready to participate in anything other than relief work and home training.
 Soon after he turned seventeen—old enough for wartime military—a relative managed to arrange an appointment to an officers' training program.
-He saw action on the Eastern Front, the retreat over the Albanian mountains and the opening of the Salonika front, and the eventual hard-earned victory in 1918.
+He saw action on the Eastern Front, the retreat over the Albanian mountains, and the opening of the Salonika front, and the eventual hard-earned victory in 1918.

 From the grammar school in Kragujevac, he passed to the gymnasium in Belgrade, where the study of Plato appears especially to have engrossed him.
-He graduated from the prestigious Saint Sava Seminary, better known as Bogoslovija in 1935, and studied philosophy and theology at the University of Belgrade from 1935 to 1938.
+He graduated from the prestigious Saint Sava's Seminary, better known as Bogoslovija in 1935, and studied philosophy and theology at the University of Belgrade from 1935 to 1938.
 According to his biography, Najdanović joined the Yugoslav National Movement at the behest of his mentor Veselin Čajkanović in 1935.
 He went to the University of Berlin to pursue his post-graduate studies in philosophy and theology.
 Here Nicolai Hartmann and Eduard Spranger were lecturing.
 Najdanović found in them the very impulse which he needed, while Hartmann and Spranger found a pupil of thoroughly congenial feeling, and one destined to carry out their views in a higher and more effective Christian form than they themselves were capable of imparting.
 Najdanović's doctoral thesis was entitled: Die Geschichtsphilosophie Immanuel Hermann Fichtes.